Unbounder1/blog-admin-panel/circuit-scan-blog/body.md

 {{ "2.2" | subchapter("Matching Labels To Components") }}

 For matching labels to components a simple solution would just be a greedy distance based algorithm that determines the associated labels depending on a set distance and using simple regex to distinguish between labels that start with letters or values that start with numbers.
+This allows a simpler faster algorithm but for components that are near other components with labels this doesn't suffice.
+However, this functionality is left in for specific use cases.

+A better solution to this problem would be some kind of way to ensure that each text label is only assigned to the component that is not only the closest but the only associated label.
+Another proposed solution could be to assign text labels to components that way we know for sure each text label is at max assigned to only 1 component per label, however this increases

 {{ "2.3" | subchapter("Complex Manhattan Grid Algorithm") }}